A more AI-focused than sound-focused TWS packed with features

 Case Capacity 550mAh

-The main frequency response graph shows the RecDot in ANC, No ANC, and Transparency modes measured against both the Harman Adjusted Target and the Diffuse Field Target.
-The consistent elevation in bass across all three modes confirms this is a driver and tuning choice, not an ANC artefact:
+The main ‘Balanced’ frequency response graph below shows the RecDot in ANC, No ANC, and Transparency modes measured against both the Harman Adjusted Target and the Diffuse Field Target, as you can see the FR does change considerable depending on the mode which is a shame, but for me, I typically use a TWS with ANC mode though the other 2 modes have arguable better midrange:

 FR comparison — ANC Balanced, No ANC Balanced, Transparency Balanced vs Harman Adjusted and Diffuse Field targets